L13/vscode-projects/README.md

 * Delete or rename a favorite or project.
 * Status bar shows current workspace name and opens the current folder or workspace in the Finder/Explorer.
 * Cache detected folders and workspaces between sessions.
-* Sort workspaces by name, type or simple group.
+* Sort workspaces by name, category or type.
 * Add custom groups to organize your workspaces.
-* Assign a workspace to a slot to open it with a keyboard shortcut.
+* Assign a workspace or a group to a slot to open it with a keyboard shortcut.
 * Select a color for a project which also changes the status bar color for the workspace.

 ### Workspaces